 The RG351P is currently retailing for approximately $99 and the RG351M approximately $135, so a handheld with a bigger screen and a faster chip is going to be a lot more than this.

 The RG552 has been listed on Droix for £189.99 here.

 The RG552 is now for sale at Droix.net for £189.99 and will officially ship on the 20th December 2021.
 It will also go on sale on AliExpress for a little cheaper on the 6th December 2021.
 Make sure to grab one quickly because typically ANBERNIC sale this in batches, so get on the first batch as fast as you can.

 I personally think that these retro handheld are going to hit a bit of a “wall” in the coming years.
 PS2 and Gamecube emulation is incredibly hard, and only PC’s can emulate it will enough to be enjoyable.
 So what’s going to happen to all of these handhelds once they hit that “emulation wall”?

 That’s the big question.
 They can only change the shell and design slightly, as the gaming layout needs to be similar.
 They can change the screen, add new triggers and so on, but when is it eventually going to be the same thing with a new shell?
 Just like what’s happening in the industry now, repeated handhelds, with the same emulation power.

-It’s going to be years until we see China release handhelds with anything over Dreamcast emulation, which is sad to hear.
+It’s going to be years until we see China release handhelds with anything over Gamecube emulation, which is sad to hear.
 But who knows, when a market lacks new products innovation is mandatory to succeed.